-The dates of the Board Meetings for 2016/7 are:
+The dates of future Board Meetings are:

 As the result of a recent Strategic Review, the Trustees wish to focus their interest and support on particular issues with client groups around the themes of Loneliness, Health & Wellbeing and Poverty.
 A seminar discussion took place in the Glen Pavilion in September 2016 with representatives of those working in our local community.
 Click here for the note from the meeting.